reyecesa1/Artisan-Gems/README.md

 6. **Contact**: Contact information and consultation booking form
 7. **Footer**: Additional links and information

-## 🚀 Getting Started

-### Prerequisites

-No special prerequisites needed.
-This is a static website that runs directly in any modern web browser.
+## This is a static website that runs directly in any modern web browser.